quellabs/wakapac/README.md

-# WakaPAC Framework Manual
+# WakaPAC

 ## 🌟 Introduction

-**WakaPAC** is a lightweight, powerful reactive JavaScript framework that implements the **PAC (Presentation-Abstraction-Control)** architectural pattern. **Knockout.js was the main inspiration** for WakaPAC, enhanced with the best ideas from Vue and React to create a modern development experience.
+**WakaPAC** is a lightweight, powerful reactive JavaScript library that implements the **PAC (Presentation-Abstraction-Control)** architectural pattern. **Knockout.js was the main inspiration** for WakaPAC, enhanced with the best ideas from Vue and React to create a modern development experience.

 ### Why WakaPAC?